felleg/felleg.gitlab.io-backup/content/posts/202012217-password-managers.md

 To my knowledge, there were no best practices to follow back then.
 I even had a friend whose father bragged about using `secret` as his password.
 It made for great innuendos, that's for sure ("What's your password, dad?", "It's `secret`!", "Aw dad, you're no fun").
-Whether is was actually secure is another story.
+Whether is was actually secure is another story...

 # Password reuse is the problem